10 “Off The Beaten Path” Spain Attractions

 You can walk charming cobbled streets and admire cute white houses leading up to a majestic main square.
 This place is full of family-owned shops and restaurants, historic buildings and breathtaking scenery.

 When you decide to take a break from sightseeing, make sure you eat some of the savoury local foods and treat yourself to an unusual souvenir from various craft stands that you’ll encounter as you walk.

 Altea is one of the most picturesque off the beaten track places in Spain.
 It’s also a fabulous option for tourists looking for off the beaten track Alicante tips.

 3. Zahara de Los Atunes

-If you happen to be in Cadiz province, make sure you visit this gorgeous village with some of the most stunning beaches around.
+If you happen to be in Cadiz province in Costa de la Luz, make sure you visit this gorgeous village with some of the most stunning beaches around.
 This village is near Tarifa, the most southern point of Spain.
 But while Tarifa is more suitable for surfers and hippies, Zahara de Los Atunes is less dynamic and more family-friendly.

 In case you’re a seafood lover, you’ll be delighted to stay here and eat some Atlantic bluefin tuna.